zng-ui/zng/TODO/_current.md

 * Linux does not open maximized example image some times.
 * Windows does not respawn fullscreen, ends the size of the normal window, borderless.
+* Return restore position selected by system when starting maximized with default position.